libp2p/specs/webrtc/README.md

    external mechanism.

    Given that _B_ is publicly reachable, _B_ acts as a [ICE Lite](https://www.rfc-editor.org/rfc/rfc5245) agent.
-It listens on a UDP port for incoming STUN and SCTP packets and multiplexes based on source IP and source port.
+It binds to a UDP port waiting for incoming STUN and SCTP packets and multiplexes based on source IP and source port.

 2. Browser _A_ discovers server node _B_'s multiaddr, containing _B_'s IP, UDP
   port, TLS certificate fingerprint and optionally libp2p peer ID (e.g.